Skip to content

 Does Stripe fall under the US CLOUD Act?

 In practice, yes.
-Stripe Inc. is US-incorporated, so the consolidated group — including Stripe Payments Europe Ltd in Dublin — falls within the reach of the US CLOUD Act, which can compel a US company to produce data it controls regardless of where that data is stored.
-The alternatives rated 5/5 on this page (Adyen, Worldline) are EU-owned and EU-hosted, which removes that direct exposure.
-This is an assessment of corporate structure, not a claim about any specific data request.
+Stripe Inc. is US-incorporated, so the consolidated group (including Stripe Payments Europe Ltd in Dublin) falls within the reach of the US CLOUD Act, which can compel a US company to produce data it controls regardless of where that data is stored.
+Adyen and Worldline, the two strongest alternatives mapped on this page, are EU-owned and EU-hosted, which removes that direct exposure.
+That's a read on ownership and control, not a claim that any particular request has been made.

 What is the cheapest European alternative to Stripe?